False or misleading statements by Donald Trump (first term): Commentary and analysis

 Selman Özdan, writing in the journal Postdigital Science and Education, describes that "many" of Trump's statements in interviews or on Twitter "may now be classed as bullshit", with their utter disregard for the truth, and their focus on telling "a version of reality that suits Trump's aims".
 She added that these statements are "often" written in a way which criticizes or mocks others, while offering a misleading version of Trump's accomplishments to improve his image.

 Daniel Dale, writing for The Washington Post, described fact-checking Trump as being "like fact-checking one of those talking dolls programmed to say the same phrases for eternity, except if none of those phrases were true", noting that Trump had repeatedly and falsely claimed that he had passed the Veterans Choice Act and that U.S. Steel was building six, seven, eight or nine plants (the company had invested in two existing plants).
 Dale added: "Many of Trump's false claims are so transparently wrong that I can fact-check them with a Google search."
 In 2019, Dale noted that Trump had a tendency to use large inaccurate numbers instead of smaller accurate ones.

 Susan Glasser wrote that falsehoods are "part of his political identity" and quoted Glenn Kessler's description of them as "Trump's political 'secret sauce'".
 She described how "The White House assault on the truth is not an accident—it is intentional."
-When comparing Trump to Nixon, she quoted Barry Goldwater, who described Nixon as "the most dishonest individual I ever met in my life", but she did not stop there.
+When comparing Trump to Richard Nixon, she quoted Barry Goldwater, who described Nixon as "the most dishonest individual I ever met in my life", but she did not stop there.
 She spoke to Morton Halperin "who oversaw the writing of the Pentagon Papers and then served on Nixon's National Security Council staff...
 Halperin insisted, strongly, that Nixon wasn't nearly as damaging to the institution of the Presidency as Trump has been.
 'He's far worse than Nixon,' Halperin told me, 'certainly as a threat to the country'."